karolklimonczykk/Intagrated-Program/README.md

   <li>IPAddress class in the System.Net namespace</li>
   <li>GetHostByName method from the Dns class returning the AddressList collection</li>
 </ul>
-<p>-  The program searches for a foreign IP address according to the given name.</p>
+<p>2.
+The program searches for a foreign IP address according to the given name.</p>
 <p><b>Method used:</b></p>
 <ul>
   <li>GetHostEntry from the Dns class in the spaceSystem.Net returns an AddressList collection</li>
   <li>Trim method of the String class that allows to remove leading and trailing blanks</li>
 </ul>
-<p>-  Search for a foreign name by given address</p>
+<p>3.
+Search for a foreign name by given address</p>
 <p><b>Method used:</b></p>
 <ul>
   <li>GetHostEntry method from the Dns class in the System.Net namespace returning the HostName property</li>